6 Reasons to Build an Energy Efficient Custom Home in Grand Rapids

 From our perspective, energy-efficient homes are where it is at!
 In particular, at R Value Homes we focus on Insulated Concrete Form (ICF) homes, a method of energy-efficient construction, that in our opinion is hands-down the best way to build a home.
 And maybe we’re a bit biased, but we know after reading just these 6 reasons for why ICF homes are our favorite, perhaps you too will decide this is what’s best for you and give us a call.
 Only one way to find out… read on.

-Insulated concrete form homes are more durable as a general rule in relation to typical wear and tear, rot and decay, and environmental and other unforeseen hazards.
+Insulated concrete form homes are more durable.
+Typical wear and tear, rot and decay, environmental and other unforeseen hazards, take their toll on biodegradeable materials; but the concrete core of an ICF wall plus the EPS foam plastic lasts for centuries.
 With the numerous environmental disasters seen over the past ten years, it is wise to consider how your home can provide a significant measure of safety for you.
-ICF walls will remain standing despite a fire, will not be washed away during a flood, will retain heat and cold in the event of a power outage, can easily be reinforced to withstand an earthquake, and stand up to 150 mph winds or higher.
-Though West Michigan might not be a hotbed of climate issues, being prepared for what the future holds by having a durable home is a significant asset in this day and age.
+ICF walls remain standing despite a fire, aren't destroyed when they get wet in a flood, retain heat and cold far better through a power outage, can easily be reinforced to withstand an earthquake, and stand up to 150 mph winds or higher.
+Though West Michigan might not be a hotbed of climate issues, being prepared for what the future holds by building a durable home is a significant asset in this day and age.

 2. Low Maintenance & Operational Costs